 But if you’re unsure, you can relax.
 Wherever your interests lie, whether it’s in culture, history, breathtaking scenery, or nightlife, you’re guaranteed to find it on my selected Scotland trips.
 And please take some time to check the Scotland Travel Information page for the essential things you’ll need to know for travelling to and within Scotland.

-Many visit for History and Culture Tours.
+Many people visit for our history and culture.
 Some come for our Outdoor Activities, like golf, hiking and cycling.
-I would say that the best way to see the country is by walking, but unless you are a keen hiker then driving is recommended to allow you to see the best of the countryside.
+I would suggest that the best way to see the country is by walking, but unless you are a keen hiker then driving is recommended to allow you to see the best of the countryside.
 Driving here isn’t too bad, especially in the Highlands.

 Still undecided?
 Read on and find the best places to see on YOUR trip, for all the top attractions, day trips and holidays.
-The places I’ve written about here are all personal favourites of mine, and I believe they are among best places to see in the country.
+The places I’ve written about here are all personal favourites, but you should check out Best Time To Visit Scotland for you personally.

 Some folks prefer the culture and nightlife of the city, but a lot of people take holidays here to enjoy beautiful scenery and relaxation.
 It’s up to you, but if you live in the city then maybe you’d be best opting for a quiet setting with stunning views, but close enough to explore the lochs and the charming wee towns and villages around them.